YufanZhao1/DAS-Group-12/DAS-Group-12.md

 ## Data distribution

-### The Country origin of the coffee
+#### The Country of origin of the coffee

-Below is the percentage of good and bad quality coffee for each origin of the coffee.
+We take a look at the percentages of good and bad qualities of coffees with respect to it’s country of origin.

 ``` r
 #Check the percentage of good and poor quality coffee for each country of origin